 Simultaneous sampling is possible by using a common $\overline{\text{CNVST}}$ signal.
 Note that the SDIN input is latched on the opposite edge of SDCLK used to shift out the data on SDOUT (SDCLK falling edge when INVSCLK = low).
-Therefore, the MSB of the upstream converter follows the LSB of the downstream converter on the converter follows the LSB of the downstream converter on the next SDCLK cycle.
-In this mode, the 40 MHz SDCLK rate cannot be used because the SDIN-to-SDCLK setup time, t33, is less than the minimum time specified.
-(SDCLK-to-SDOUT delay, t32, is the same for all converters when simultaneously sampled.)
-For proper operation, the SDCLK edge for latching SDIN (or 1⁄2 period of SDCLK) needs to be
+Therefore, the MSB of the upstream converter follows the LSB of the downstream converter on the next SDCLK cycle.
+In this mode, the 40 MHz SDCLK rate cannot be used because the SDIN to SDCLK setup time, t33, is less than the minimum time specified.
+(SDCLK to SDOUT delay, t32, is the same for all converters when simultaneously sampled).
+For proper operation, the SDCLK edge for latching SDIN (or $\frac{1}{2}$ period of SDCLK) needs to be